SuMean/SuMean/README.md

  #### Hi there 👋

-As a 23-year-old junior developer,<br />
+As a 23-year-old junior developer<br />
 My strength is the attitude of challenging new experiences
 <br />  without hesitation and executing them immediately.
 <br />